 (Though see also #37 about “having fun”.
 I’m a huge believer in scheduling some much-needed down-time each week, even if you’re working really hard – perhaps especially if you’re working really hard!)

-4. The Perfect Study Routine
+4. Study Effectively With The Perfect Study Routine

 Behind just about every successful student is a great routine.

 Your study routine is quite a personal thing, so I can’t give you a one-size-fits-all template timetable that works for everyone.
 But if you don’t have a regular routine, take some time now to sketch out what an ideal study day might look like.